unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with an array of portal object if the caller has permission to get the user portal shares information.
-Portal objects contain the following keys:
+* `200 OK`: Returned along with an array of [Portal objects](#portal-object) if the caller has permission to GET the user's Portal shares.
-    * `"PortalName"` - Portal name
-    * `"PortalID"` - Portal ID
-    * `"PortalRID"` - Portal RID
-    * `"UserEmail"` - The portal’s direct owner's email
-    * `"Description"` - Portal description
-    * `"shares"` - Containing the information of users who are being shared with this portal.
-Shares object contain the following keys:
-        * `"access"` - User’s permission for this portal.
-Possible values are:
-            * `"p_manage"` - user has manager access to this portal.
-This permission grants the same rights as owner.
-            * `"p_m_crea"` - user has create device access to this portal.
-            * `"p_contac"` - user has receive alerts access from this portal.
-        * `"oid"` - The information of the user.
-The object contain the following keys:
-            * `"id"` - Id of the user who are being shared with this portal.
-            * `"type"` - The general value is **User**.
-            * `"email"` - Email of the user who are being shared with this portal.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to get user portal shares information.
+    * Returned if the caller does not have permission to GET the user's Portal shares.
 * `404 Not Found`: Returned if the user id is invalid.

 ##### Example